chelnak/chkdns/README.md

 pre-commit install
 ```

+### Updating the server list

+Sometimes the list of servers used by `chkdns` can become stale resulting in an `Invalid server` response for certain requests.
+When this happens it is usually time to update the server list to match what is being used by [whatsmydns.net](https://www.whatsmydns.net/).

+Run `make scrap_servers` to generate a new list then update the `SERVERS` variable in [this file](./src/chkdns/whatsmydns/servers.py#95).

 ### Releasing stuff

 Releasing is a semi manual but well oiled method.
 Tags are used to trigger the release steps in the ci process.